hasura/graphql-engine/docs/graphql/manual/queries/computed-fields.rst

             "get_articles": [
               {
                 "id": 1,
-                "title": "Computed columns in Hasura",
+                "title": "computed fields in Hasura",
-                "content": "Some content related to computed columns" }
+                "content": "Some content related to computed fields" }
             ]
           }